RedTeamOperations/Red-Infra-Craft/README.md

 cat .env
 ```

-These steps should help you properly set up and connect to Mythic after provisioning the infrastructure.
+These steps will help you properly set up and connect to Mythic after provisioning the infrastructure.

 <br>